parashardhapola/scarf/vignettes/pbmc_10k_citeseq/README.md

     time: 72.3 ms

-Now the set step is to identify the highly variable genes in the dataset (RNA assay).
+Now the next step is to identify the highly variable genes in the dataset (RNA assay).
 This can be done using `mark_hvgs` method of the assay.
 The parameters govern the min/max variance (corrected) and mean expression threshold for calling genes highly variable.

 The variance is corrected by first dividing genes into bins based on their mean expression values.
 Gene with minimum variance is selected from each bin and a Lowess curve to the mean-variance trend of these genes. `mark_hvgs` will by default run on the default assay

-A plot is produced showing. for each gene, the corrected variance on the y-axis and the non-zero mean (mean from cells where the gene had a non-zero value) on the x-axis.
+A plot is produced showing, for each gene, the corrected variance on the y-axis and the non-zero mean (mean from cells where the gene had a non-zero value) on the x-axis.
 The genes are colored in two gradients which indicate the number of cells were the gene expressed.
-Yellow to dark red for HGVs and blue to green for non-HVGs.
+Yellow to dark red for HVGs and blue to green for non-HVGs.

+The `mark_hvgs` function has a parameter `cell_key` that dictates which cells to use to identify the HVGs.
+The default value of this parameter is `I` which means it will use the filtered cells.

 ```python